From Investigation To Trial

 Charlotte, NC 28211

 Anyone who has represented an individual diagnosed with mild traumatic brain injury (MTBI) has heard the argument at some time.
 I heard it just this week at a court ordered mediation in a roll over collision case.
-I began by presenting a summary of my client’s injuries at the initial joint session, describing how Jack had sustained a brain injury, the treatment he had received and the terrible toll that brain injury had taken on him and his family over the previous three years.
+I began by presenting a summary of my client’s injuries at the initial joint session, describing how Jack had sustained a brain injury, the treatment he had received and the terrible toll that a brain injury had taken on him and his family over the previous three years.
 I demanded the policy limits and sat down.
 The defense attorney stood and began his presentation.
 “We do not believe that there is any evidence of a brain injury in this case.
 The initial ambulance report states ‘no LOC.’
 The emergency room records show that his CT scan was normal.
 There is no way this man could have a brain injury since there is no evidence he ever lost consciousness.
 We do not think this case has significant value.”

 Needless to say, the case did not settle.
 At trial we know we will hear a constant defense theme.
 “Jack could not have a brain injury because he never lost consciousness.
 His x-rays, CT scan and MRI were normal.
 There is no objective sign of injury to his brain.”
 This paper will discuss some of the strategies for overcoming the no loss of consciousness defense in a MTBI case.